(Note: This is my professional profile. For a more fun, down-to-earth description of myself and Popsori, please go to the About Us page.)

 Today, Jason continues to create videos on Popsori, while working as a K-pop writer at SCMP and esports consultant in California.

-Here are some the results he accomplished in his previous employment, clients, and current projects.
+Here are some the results he accomplished in his previous jobs, past clients, and current projects.

-- Increased profit for a company selling English learning material from $0 to $2000 a month.
+- Increased profit for two media sites selling English learning material from $0 to $2000 a month.

-- Increased monthly traffic for a company from 100k to 250k.
+- Increased monthly traffic for two media sites from 100k to 250k a month and 50k to 85k a month respectively.

 - Consulted Western esports companies how they could relate and understand Korean companies better.

-- Created a site called Asian Filmist, a site about Asian films, and ranked several articles in the top 5 of Google SEO in less than three months.
+- Created a personal project called Asian Filmist, a site about Asian films, and ranked several articles in the top 5 of Google SEO in less than three months.

 - Worked with a Korean music label to promote their small concert by doubling their ticket sales from 400 to 800 buyers.